-11.2.1 Disputed grade.
-A student who questions a grade received in a course, on a

-TST language examination or on a Biblical department language examination must first address himself or herself to the instructor or examiner submitting the grade in question.
+11.2.3 Disputed grade.
+A student who questions a grade received in a course, on a TST language examination or on a Biblical department language examination must first address himself or herself to the instructor or examiner submitting the grade in question.
 If the student is not satisfied with the explanation given or the steps taken to remedy the situation, he or she can appeal the matter further-in the case of TST language examinations, to the TST AD Director; in other cases, to the department concerned, addressing the appeal to the department Chair.
 If the disputed grade is based on written work, the department (or, in the case of TST language exams, the TST AD Director) will appoint a second examiner to provide an opinion.
 If the disputed grade is not based on written work, the department will normally appoint a committee of two to investigate and report to the department.
-If the student is not satisfied with action taken at the level of the department, he or she has the right to appeal the matter to the ADC (following the procedure outlined in 11.4.3.1), which will deal with the appeal according to the provisions of 11.4.
+If the student is not satisfied with action taken at the level of the department, he or she has the right to appeal the matter to the ADC (following the procedure outlined in 11.4).

-11.2.2 Disputed decision of the supervisor, and dispute regarding language regulations except for decisions made by the ADC Admissions Committee.
+11.2.4 Disputed decision of the supervisor and dispute regarding language regulations except for decisions made by the ADC Admissions Committee.
 In respect of the matters named, the student has recourse first to the department of registration, and initiates the appeal by letter to the chair of the department at Step 2.
-If the student is not satisfied with the explanation given or the steps taken to remedy the situation, he or she has the right to appeal the matter to the ADC (following the procedure outlined in 11.4.3.1), which will deal with the appeal according to the provisions of 11.4.
+If the student is not satisfied with the explanation given or the steps taken to remedy the situation, he or she has the right to appeal the matter to the ADC (following the procedure outlined in 1.4).

-11.2.3 Disputed evaluation of the thesis.
-The student may appeal the evaluation of a thesis to the ADC at Step 3 (following the procedure outlined in 11.4.3.1), which will deal with the appeal according to the provisions of 11.4.
+- 11.2.5 Disputed evaluation of the thesis.
+The student may appeal the evaluation of a thesis to the ADC at Step 3 (following the procedure outlined in 1.4). - 11.2.6 Timelines.
+The student must begin the process of appeal within three months of receiving the ruling, evaluation, or grade in question.

-Paragraph 11.2 and sub-paragraphs are summarized in the following table.

-DISPUTE CONCERNING Step 1: Informal Resolution Step 2: Department- Level Appeal Step 3: TST-Level CONCERNING Resolution Level Appeal Appeal Grades Professor of course Department Appeals Committee of the ADC Thesis examination Not applicable Not applicable Appeals Committee of the ADC TST Language Examinations Professor of course TST AD Director Appeals Committee of the ADC Biblical Department Language Examinations Professor Department Appeals Committee of the ADC Termination of Candidacy Not applicable Not applicable Appeals Committee of the ADC Other TST AD Director Department, if appropriate Appeals Committee of the ADC evaluation, or grade in question.
 If the appeal is to an individual (professor, TST AD Director), a written response should be provided within thirty calendar days.
-If the appeal is to an academic body (department, ADC Appeals Committee), the appeal should first be considered at its next regular meeting following seven calendar days following the receipt of the appeal, and a written response should be provided within sixty calendar days.
+If the appeal is to an academic body (department, ADC Academic Appeals Committee), the appeal should first be considered at its next regular meeting following seven calendar days following the receipt of the appeal, and a written response should be provided within sixty calendar days. - 11.2.7 Right of appeal to the Advanced Degree Appeals Committee at the Faculty of Theology, University of St. Michael's College.
+All M.A. students have the right to appeal the final result of a TST appeals process (Step 3) to the Dean of the Faculty of Theology, who will convene the Advanced Degree Appeals Committee at the Faculty of Theology, University of St. Michael's College to hear the matter.
+Further information is available from the Dean of the Faculty of Theology.

-11.3 Timelines

-The student must begin the process of appeal within three months of receiving the ruling,

-11.4 The ADC Appeals Committee
+11.3 TST Advanced Degree Academic Appeals Committee